 Tumor and Its Surrounding

-Tumor is surrounded by a reactive zone.
-Pseudocapsule is formed by compression of tumor cells and fibrovascular zone of reactive tissue.
+The tumor is surrounded by a reactive zone. pseudocapsule is formed by compression of tumor cells and fibrovascular zone of reactive tissue.
 This gives the tumor appearance of encapsulation.
 A pseudocapsule may have tumor cells within known as satellite or micrometastatic lesions.
 These are causes of the local recurrences.

-Outside the peudocapsule, if not breached, the normal tissue is found
+Outside the pseudocapsule, if not breached, the normal tissue is found

 Types of Surgical Resection of Tumors